 Transylvania County is located in Southwestern North Carolina bordering Georgia and South Carolina.
 Due to its small population and geographical isolation, not many musicians were recorded by folk collectors, although the traditional Appalachian music is prominent in this area.
 Today, there is a great deal of bluegrass and old time music.
 The noted Steep Canyon Rangers call Transylvania County home.

 The Transylvania County Junior Appalachian Musician (JAM) Program offers free classes and weekly opportunities for students to play music together in an informal setting.
-Classes are offered for guitar, mandolin, clawhammer banjo, fiddle, standup bass and song.
+Classes are offered for guitar, clawhammer banjo, fiddle, band, and ukelele.
 The teachers in the JAM program are working musicians with a passion to keep traditional music alive in the Appalachian Region.
 As students advance in the program, we work to place them in ensembles, like the Creekside Crawfish pictured below:

 The Creekside Crawfish in 2020.